-We’d love to introduce you to Franz von Holzhausen, VP of Design at Tesla but also Vicki’s partner who has been testing the collection from the prototype phase through to the first production run.
+We’d love to introduce you to Franz von Holzhausen, VP of Design at Tesla but also Vicki’s husband who has been testing the collection from the prototype phase through to the first production run.
 Our goal was to make sure that each piece met the needs of an active lifestyle–from work to play, even during this last year when everything got turned upside down.

 Today, we’re putting the spotlight on Franz to share his thoughts about material innovation, The Collection and sustainability.

 vH: Tell us a little bit about yourself.

 I’m Franz, I have been designing cars my entire career.
 I have been married to Vicki 12 years, blessed with 2 beautiful boys, and have watched and supported her vision for von Holzhausen since she created it.

 vH: You and Vicki are both designers.
 What are the ways that you both think about designs that are similar, and different?